-As a top Boca Raton divorce attorney and board-certified professional in marital and family law, Tina Lewert and the Lewert Law Offices receive many questions from prospective clients who are seriously thinking about getting divorced.
+As a top Boca Raton divorce attorney and board-certified professional in marital and family law, Tina Lewert and Lewert Law, LLC receive many questions from prospective clients who are seriously thinking about getting divorced.
 Let’s take a look at some of the most common questions we get.

-The family court judge will typically require at least one party to state that they believe the union is “irrevocably broken” and the relationship cannot be saved through counseling or reconciliation.
+A family court judge will typically require that at least one party state that they believe the union is “irrevocably broken” and the relationship cannot be saved through counseling or reconciliation.

-Once the paperwork is completed, it may take a matter of weeks to get a divorce finalized in cases where the dissolution is uncontested and both parties are in agreement on the division of assets, alimony, child support, custody agreements and any other issues in the marriage.
+Once the paperwork is completed, it may take a matter of weeks to get a divorce finalized in cases where the dissolution is uncontested and both parties are in agreement of the division of assets, alimony, child support, custody agreements, and any other issues.

 Generally, it makes no difference which spouse files for divorce first.

-Generally, it is best to retain the services of your own Florida divorce lawyer to ensure that your interests are protected.
+It’s best to retain the services of your own Florida divorce lawyer to ensure your interests are protected.
 What’s in your best interest and the best interest of your spouse can differ dramatically, making it impossible for a single attorney to represent both parties effectively.

 In the State of Florida, you are required to perform a thorough search in “good faith” in an attempt to find your spouse.
-This may include contacting family members, publishing a notice in a newspaper and reaching out to the Department of Motor Vehicles.
+This may include contacting family members, publishing a notice in a newspaper, or reaching out to the Department of Motor Vehicles.

-If you are still unable to locate your spouse, you may be granted a divorce, although certain proceedings, such as the division of assets and awarding alimony will typically need to wait until the other party is located.
+If you’re still unable to locate your spouse, you may be granted a divorce.
+However, certain issues such as the division of assets and awarding alimony will typically need to wait until the other party is located.
 An experienced Boca Raton divorce lawyer can help guide you through the process if you need to locate your spouse.

-In the case of temporary Florida residents, it may be at the judge’s discretion as to whether to grant your request for a dissolution of your marriage if you’ve just moved to the state.
+However, it may be at the judge’s discretion as to whether to grant your request for a dissolution of your marriage if you’ve just moved to the state.

-With divorce mediation, a Florida Supreme Court Certified Family Law Mediator such as Attorney Tina L. Lewert can work with you and your spouse to negotiate and resolve the issues surrounding your divorce in a cooperative, non-adversarial manner.
+A Florida Supreme Court Certified Family Law Mediator such as Attorney Tina L. Lewert can work with you and your spouse to negotiate and resolve the problems surrounding your divorce in a cooperative, non-adversarial manner.

 The first step to hiring a Boca Raton divorce attorney is to take part in a free case evaluation.
-During this evaluation, you will not only discuss the basics of your situation, but you will also have a chance to ask questions.
-You should feel confident moving forward that you’ve selected the right firm to represent your interests.
+During this evaluation, you’ll not only discuss the basics of your situation, but you’ll also have a chance to ask questions.
+It’s important you arrive at your consultation prepared.
+A few questions you should ask include: